techidaily/site-android-pokemon-go/source/_posts/in-2024-pokemon-go-cooldown-chart-on-zte-axon-40-lite-drfone-by-drfone-virtual-android.md

 ![Platinum legendaries 6](https://images.wondershare.com/drfone/Platinum-legendaries-6.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0OxkndZbIA4?si=TWJlkTbYKsVag8-q&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 **14\.
 Regice:** With Regigigas on your team, you can access to a special room located in Mt.
 Coronet.
 On the exit to Route 216, you will see a cave names Iceberg Ruins.
 Enter in the cave with Regigigas and reach out to Iceberg Ruins, where Regice will battle you.
 Regice is located at level 30.

 **15\.
 Registeel:** Located in the Iron Ruins cave on Iron Island, Registeel is accessible only if you have Regigigas on your team.
 Enter the cave with a Metal Coat, and as you go up to the statue in the cave, Registeel – the level 30 Pokemon – will attack.